All Episodes

 I think that a lot of people have experienced this.

-A person, how does your family deal with that?
+But how, personally, how did your family deal with it?

 How do you deal with your friends?